Excipients... Approved for useHas it ever crossed your mind as to how tablets are made?

 This is used in small amounts as a sweetening agent to improve palatability.
 It’s useful in chewable products where taste is an important consideration.
-There have been more then 100 scientific studies conducted over a 20 year period demonstrating its safety as a sweetening agent.
+There have been more than 100 scientific studies conducted over a 20-year period demonstrating its safety as a sweetening agent.

 This has antimicrobial properties.